-- With a Schedule Adjustment Form after the first 7%, but prior to the census date.
+- With a Schedule Adjustment Form after the first 7%, but prior to the census date (add/drop date).

-- The completed Schedule Adjustment must be submitted to the Records & Enrollment Services Office by 5pm on the course census date.
+- The completed Schedule Adjustment form must be submitted to the Records & Enrollment Services Office prior to 5pm on the course census date.

-Below is a quick reference chart of ACC registration deadlines (based on 15- and 13-week courses):
+Below is a quick reference chart of ACC registration deadlines related to adding a course:

 Timeframe (for course)

 Before start date

 Schedule Adjustment Form is needed only if student needs a course capacity or time conflict approval to add the course.
 Students needing prerequisite override or special permission must contact Department Chair.